 See below for the "COVID Spring" announcement:

-“COVID Spring,” a poetry anthology in a beautifully designed book by Hobblebush Press and edited by NH Poet Laureate, Alexandria Peary, is now available directly from the publisher (hobblebush.com) or at the Toadstool Bookshops.
+“COVID Spring,” a poetry anthology in a beautifully designed book by Hobblebush Press and edited by NH Poet Laureate, Alexandria Peary, is now available directly from the publisher (hobblebush.com) and at the Toadstool Bookshops.
 Six of the 54 poets with poems in the anthology also have poems in our own anthology, “On and Off the Road: Poems of New Hampshire,” still available in limited quantities (see our “Books” page for how to order.)

 _ _ _

 - - See Contests page for new Postcard Poetry submissions info.

 - - Check out our Peterborough Poetry Project-sponsored MAIL ACROSS AMERICA campaign to enhance personal communication by mail and help bolster the U.S. Postal Service.
 More info at mailacrossamerica.com .
 Mail poems on postcards to family and friends and more.

 ~ Friends and fellow poets sent us dozens of poems by mail, starting near the end of April.
 We are still exchanging poems months later!
 What a great way to share your poems while supporting the Postal Service.
 Let's all join in.

 _ _ _ _ _ _ _

 Liz Simmons of Low Lily is raising funds for her new solo album (Poets)!